wenckerm1lder/Rgstry-roof/README.md

 ## Upstream checker

-This tool has feature check available new versions for tool, if this is configured for selected tool.
+This tool has feature check available new versions for tool, if this feature is configured for selected tool.